-This tutorial introduces how to use physical connections and CEN to connect a local data center to Alibaba Cloud, and enable the local data center to communicate with VPCs in different regions.
+This topic describes how to use physical connections and Cloud Enterprise Network (CEN) to connect an on-premises data center to Alibaba Cloud, and enable the on-premises data center to communicate with VPCs in different regions.

 - Build redundant physical connections

-Create redundant physical connections to connect the local data center to Alibaba Cloud.
-Configure BGP routing between the local data center and the VBRs.
+Create redundant physical connections to connect the on-premises data center to Alibaba Cloud.
+Configure BGP routing between the on-premises data center and the Virtual Border Routers (VBRs).

 - Configure health checks

-- Attach the VBRs and VPCs that the local data center requires to connect to the created CEN instance.
+- Attach the VBRs and VPCs that the on-premises data center requires to connect to the created CEN instance.

 - Configure routes

 You can set the routing priority by configuring the length of the AS-Path.
-For more information, see Advertise BGP routes and set the routing weights at the local data center.
+For more information, see Advertise BGP routes and set the route weights at the on-premises data center.

-- The local data center is already connected to different VBRs through redundant physical connections.
-The BGP protocol is used between the local data center and the VBRs.
+- The on-premises data center is connected to different VBRs through redundant physical connections.
+The BGP protocol is used between the on-premises data center and the VBRs.

-- Separate VPCs are already created in the China (Beijing), China (Shanghai), and Hong Kong regions.
+- Separate VPCs are created in the China (Beijing), China (Shanghai), and Hong Kong regions.

-- The CIDR blocks used in this tutorial are as follows:
+- The CIDR blocks used in this topic are as follows:

-Advertise BGP routes and set the routing weights at the local data center
+Advertise BGP routes and set the route weights at the on-premises data center

-Assume that BGP peering sessions have been established between the local data center and each VBR (for more information, see Create a BGP peer).
+Assume that BGP peering sessions have been established between the on-premises data center and each VBR (for more information, see Configure BGP).

-You must configure the BGP route (10.1.1.0/24) advertised to Alibaba Cloud and set the AS-Path to determine the routing weights at the local data center to implement active/standby routes from Alibaba Cloud to IDC.
+You must configure the BGP route (10.1.1.0/24) advertised to Alibaba Cloud and set the AS-Path to determine the route weights at the on-premises data center to implement active/standby routes from Alibaba Cloud to the on-premises data center.

 As shown in the preceding figure, the green line (CPE1) is the active link and the red line (CPE2) is the standby link.
 The BGP configurations of the two CPEs are as follows.

 You can set the routing priority by configuring the AS-Path length.
-The shorter the As-Path length, the higher the priority.
+The shorter the As-Path length is, the higher the priority is.

 - BGP routes in VBRs

-As shown in the following figure, the route tables of VBR1 and VBR2 contain routes and next hops learned from the BGP peers of VBR1 and VBR2.
-The VBRs, which are attached to the CEN, send the BGP routes learned from the local data center to the CEN, including AS-Path configurations.
+As shown in the following figure, the route tables of VBR1 and VBR2 contain routes and next hops learned from the BGP peers.
+The VBRs, which are attached to the CEN instance, send the BGP routes learned from the on-premises data center to the CEN instance, including AS-Path configurations.

-After the VPCs and VBRs are attached to CEN, the BGP routes learned from the VBRs are distributed to the CEN.
-The CEN then synchronizes the routes to all attached networks based on the routing weights.
+After the VPCs and VBRs are attached to the CEN instance, the BGP routes learned from the VBRs are distributed to the CEN instance.
+The CEN instance then synchronizes the routes to all other attached networks based on the route weights.

 Additionally, CEN redistributes CEN system routes to the BGP network.
-Therefore, the BGP route table of the local data center includes the learned CEN routes and the next hops are the interface IPs of the two VBRs.
+Therefore, the BGP route table of the on-premises data center includes the learned CEN routes and the next hops are the interface IP addresses of the two VBRs.

-Similarly, if you want to configure active/standby links that connect the local data center to the Alibaba Cloud IP address (192.168.
-X. 0/24), you can do this by configuring the BGP AS-Path.
-Configure weights for the routes learned from different BGP peers (192.168.
-X. 0/24).
+Similarly, if you want to configure active/standby links that connect an on-premises data center to the Alibaba Cloud IP address (192.168.0/24),